YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 {
     char ch = 'h';
     char* ch_ptr = &ch;
-    // To print the address of a char pointer, you need to cast it as void* std::cout << (void*) ch_ptr;
+    // To print the address of a char pointer, you need to type-cast it as void* std::cout << (void*) ch_ptr;

     return 0;